boyska/TORtp/README.md

 redirect outbound connections into a transparent proxy, so named because its presence is intended to be invisible to clients."
 [read more: https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy]

-TORtp is a easy way to implement Tor Transparent Proxy in your (debian/xubuntu) GNU/Linux Box.
+TORtp is a easy way to implement Tor Transparent Proxy in your (debian/ubuntu) GNU/Linux Box.

-# How does it works:
+# How it works:

-TORtp add custom TOR configuration file (/etc/tor/torrc) with integrate Tor's transparent functionality and add custom IPtables rules for redirect all outgoing traffic on Tor Netwokr.
+TORtp add custom Tor configuration file (/etc/tor/torrc) with integrate Tor's transparent functionality and DNSport and add custom IPtables rules for redirect all outgoing traffic on Tor Netwokr.

 # Required software: